Verifying Procedural Programs via Constrained Rewriting Induction: Rewriting Induction for LCTRSs

-Although to those not familiar with rewriting induction, the need to choose arbitrary new equations for use in \textsc{Postulate} or even to choose suitable generalized equations for \textsc{Generalization} may seem somewhat problematic, this is actually a key step.
-Complex theorems typically require more than straight induction, both in the current setting and in mathematical proofs in general.
-Therefore, the generation of suitable \emph{lemma equations} $\E'$ is not only part, but even at the heart, of inductive theorem proving.
-Consequently, this subject has been extensively investigated \cite{bun:bas:hut:ire:05,kap:sak:03,kap:sub:96,nak:nis:kus:sak:sak:10,urs:kou:04,wal:96}, and a large variety of lemma generation techniques exist.
-Our \emph{generalization} method introduces a specific kind of lemma equation, which can be seen as weakening the assumptions of an induction hypothesis.
+Although the need to choose arbitrary new equations for use in \textsc{Postulate} may seem somewhat problematic, this is actually a key step.
+Complex theorems typically require more than straight induction, both in our setting and in mathematical proofs in general.
+Thus, generation of suitable \emph{lemma equations} $\E'$ is not only part, but even at the heart, of inductive theorem proving.
+Hence, this subject has been extensively investigated \cite{bun:bas:hut:ire:05,kap:sak:03,kap:sub:96,nak:nis:kus:sak:sak:10,urs:kou:04,wal:96}, and a large variety of lemma generation techniques exist, at least in the setting without constraints.